nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 autocomplete entries.

 Step 3.
-The `AutocompleteManager#getSearchCommandArguments(String userInput)` will check if the command is a valid search command and returns the valid search command arguments, otherwise an invalid argument and `AutocompleteManager` will return an empty list to `CommandBox`.
+The `AutocompleteManager#getSearchCommandArguments(String userInput)` will check if the command is a valid search command and return the valid search command arguments, otherwise an invalid argument and `AutocompleteManager` will return an empty list to `CommandBox`.
 Hence, for user input `search n/John a/N`, the valid search command arguments is ` n/John p/12345678 a/N`.